piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 * `-Sil-trdf`: "silicate trade-off" (presented in the Supporting Information)
 * `-H2SO4`: "H2SO4 release" (presented in the Supporting Information)

-Most of the runs were repeated with different strength of oxygen feedback.
+Most of the runs were repeated with different strengths of oxygen feedback.
 The corresponding following suffixes were added to the run names:
 * `_noO2fdbk`: case "no-feedback"
 * `_noPfdbk-red`: case "feedback-2"